raffmattera/stcfm/README.md

-# Replication package for "Forecasting house prices growth rates with factor models and spatio-temporal clustering"
+# Replication files for "Forecasting house prices growth rates with factor models and spatio-temporal clustering"

 This is a file explaining how to replicate the results of the paper "Forecasting house prices growth rates with factor models and spatio-temporal clustering".